If you’re heading out on a cruise, you might be wondering how much you should tip.

 Carnival offers you this option.
 The cruise line suggests you may feel more comfortable settling this charge in advance so it doesn’t come as a surprise at the end of your cruise.

 For cruises out of Barbados, gratuities are charged in advance and automatically added to the cost of your cruise when you book.

-Details: Find more information about tipping on Carnival Cruises on their webpage: Service Gratuities (Tips).
+Details: Find more information about tipping on Carnival Cruises under What Are Service Gratuities? on their website.

 *No gratuity is automatically added for passengers under age 12.

 Expect a 15% service charge for bar and wine purchases plus salon services.

 Details: Full details on the Cunard gratuity charges can be found under How Much Should I Pay for Tips? on the cruise line’s website.